DocumentationAPI ReferenceRelease Notes

 📘

-Click the badge below to open the Google Colab, set in your API token (see below), add to the colab the configuration files you've downloaded, and you're ready to go!
+Click the badge below to open the Google Colab or click here to download the Notebook, set in your API token (see below), and you're ready to go!

 Inference with Nvidia's Guardrails package and OpenAI